Hacker0x01/docs.hackerone.com/docs/hackers/reputation.md

 Report State | Reputation Points
 ------------ | -----------------
 Resolved | +7
-Informative | 0
+Duplicate of a resolved report submitted prior to the report being made public | +2 The original report is resolved before the duplicate was filed | 0 Informative | 0
 Not Applicable | -5
+Duplicate of a resolved report submitted after the report is made public | -5 Duplicate of a N/A report | -5
 Spam | -10
-Duplicate of a resolved report submitted prior to the report being made public | +2 Duplicate of a resolved report submitted after the report is made public | -5 Duplicate of a N/A report | -5

 Duplicates of your own reports don't influence your reputation.
 This enables programs to close multiple reports that have the same root cause as duplicates without affecting a hacker's reputation.